 I got the fabric centered on the die, ran it through the machine and loved seeing that first fabric square come out just perfect!
 For the next pass, I wanted to verify that the machine could actually handle six layers of fabric.
 Turning the handle for six layers of fabric really wasn't too much harder than for one layer, so I was pleased about that.
 All of the pieces came out just fine and there weren't any fabric pieces still attached where they shouldn't be.
 I continued on with cutting out the pieces for my block and it didn't even take me five minutes to finish the cutting!
 And to top it off, I knew I hadn't made any cutting errors (which was a really nice feeling).

 I soon realized that having pieces cut from a precise machine was definitely superior to my own rotary cutting when it comes to accuracy.
 I loved having triangles cut to just the right size—no cutting larger and then sewing and trimming down to size because everything is already cut perfectly.
 Plus, the triangle points are all notched, so no need to trim “dog ears” off of sewn triangle units (yippee!).

 I quickly finished up my quilt block, but I couldn't stop there!
 I immediately cut four more in a similar colorway so I can combine them all into a finished project.
 I just love how these stars turned out with their floral fussy cut centers and am planning on turning them into a table runner.
 Although, I have been known to change my mind multiple times, so you'll have to stay tuned to see what these stars end up becoming!

-Don't forget to subscribe to our blog so you don't miss an update from Kristina or any of our other talented GO!
+Don't forget to subscribe to our blog so you don't miss an update from myself or any of our other talented GO!
 Getters.